philgyford/vagrant-heroku-cedar-14-python/README.md

 ### Subsequently

 If you `vagrant halt` the box, you'll need to do `vagrant up --provision` to get everything running again.
 Just doing `vagrant up` won't currently start foreman etc.

+## Python versions

+By default the virtualenv will use python 2.7.

+To specify python 3.5 [Heroku requires you](https://devcenter.heroku.com/articles/python-runtimes) to place a `runtime.txt` file in your repository's root containing one line:

+    python-3.5.2

+When setting up the Vagrant box, if this file is present, and contains `python-3.5*`, then python 3.5 will be installed and used for the virtualenv.

 ## GeoDjango